cypress-io/cypress-documentation/content/guides/dashboard/github-integration.md

 ### Cypress GitHub Enterprise app installation process

-For GitHub Enterprise the installation is a little more involved, you need to create a new GitHub App, copy various settings and credentials from the new app, paste them into the Dashboard and go through the GitHub app activation process.
+To integrate the Dashboard with GitHub Enterprise, you need to create a new GitHub App, copy the necessary settings and credentials from the new app, paste them into the Dashboard, and complete the activation process.

-<a id="cypress-github-enterprise-app-installation-process-1"></a>

 1. With your Dashboard organization's GitHub Enterprise page open, open a new tab or browser window and browse to your GitHub Enterprise site.
 Navigate to your GitHub organization → **Settings** → **Developer settings** → **GitHub Apps**.
 Do **NOT** go to **OAuth Apps**.
 Click the **New GitHub App** button.

-<DocsImage src="/img/dashboard/github-integration/ghe/ghe-01.png" alt="Create new GitHub App" ></DocsImage>
+<DocsImage src="/img/dashboard/github-integration/ghe/ghe-01.png" alt="Create new GitHub App" id="cypress-github-enterprise-app-installation-process-1"></DocsImage>

-<a id="cypress-github-enterprise-app-installation-process-2"></a>

-2. Fill in the **Register new GitHub app** form.
+2. Complete the **Register new GitHub app** section.
    - Enter a **GitHub App name**.
 Name may contain only dashes, letters and numbers, **no spaces**.
    - Enter the Cypress Dashboard **Homepage URL**, https://dashboard.cypress.io
    - Enter the **Callback URL** and **Setup URL**, https://dashboard.cypress.io/apps/github/callback

-<DocsImage src="/img/dashboard/github-integration/ghe/ghe-02.png" alt="Configure new GitHub App" ></DocsImage>
+<DocsImage src="/img/dashboard/github-integration/ghe/ghe-02.png" alt="Configure new GitHub App" id="cypress-github-enterprise-app-installation-process-2"></DocsImage>

-<a id="cypress-github-enterprise-app-installation-process-3"></a>

-3. Fill in the **Webhook** form.
+3. Complete the **Webhook** section.
    - Enter the **Webhook URL**, https://dashboard.cypress.io/webhooks/github-app
-   - Copy and paste your Cypress organization's **Webhook secret** from the Dashboard into the GitHub Webhook form.
+   - Copy and paste the provided **Webhook secret** from your Cypress Dashboard to **Webhook secret (optional)**.

-<DocsImage src="/img/dashboard/github-integration/ghe/ghe-03.png" alt="Configure app webhook" ></DocsImage>
+<DocsImage src="/img/dashboard/github-integration/ghe/ghe-03.png" alt="Configure app webhook" id="cypress-github-enterprise-app-installation-process-3"></DocsImage>

-<a id="cypress-github-enterprise-app-installation-process-4"></a>

-4. Fill in the **Repository Permissions**.
+4. Set the **Repository Permissions**.
+Below are the minimum permissions required for the new GitHub App.
    - **Actions**: read-only
    - **Checks**: read & write
    - **Contents**: read-only